Nut vs Bolt: Types, and Differences with Screws and Rivets

 Acorn nuts, as the name suggests, are nuts with caps, named for the acorn-shaped cap at the top.
 Their primary purpose is to prevent foreign particles and moisture from infiltrating the interior, thus avoiding corrosion and rust.
 They also serve to minimize the risk of skin and clothing catching on sharp edges.
 Therefore, these nuts are often used in industrial machinery in areas where contact with the human body is frequent, reducing the risk of injury to personnel.

-2.Weld nuts
+2.Weld Nuts

 Weld nuts